techie-joe/library/htaccess/index.md

 `RewriteCond %{REQUEST_URI} ^/forbidden/ [NC]`: return 404 on all request for forbidden directory.

 `^/forbidden/ [NC]`: is a condition statement to check if the requested URL starts with `/forbidden/` (case-insensitive due to the `[NC]` flag).

+`RewriteCond %{REQUEST_FILENAME} !-f`: checks if the requested resource is not an existing file.

+`RewriteCond %{REQUEST_FILENAME} !-d`: checks if the requested resource is not an existing directory.

 #### RewriteRule